Doteveryone/diversity-tool-microsite/index.md

 * [BETC](http://www.betcbside.com/blog/2017/4/3/how-diverse-are-we)

 Do you use this tool, and want to be included here?
-Email us at EMAIL_ADDRESS or submit a pull request on GitHub.
+Email us at <a href="mailto:hello@doteveryone.org.uk?subject=Diversity tool">hello@doteveryone.org.uk</a> or submit a pull request on GitHub.